MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

 ## Determine your local directory

-Parameter persistence values are stored in the working directory of the Azure storage account used by Azure Cloud Shell.
+parameter persist values are stored in the working directory of the Azure storage account used by Azure Cloud Shell.
 If you are using a local install of the Azure CLI, values are stored in the working directory on your machine.

 To find, create or change the working directory being used by the Azure CLI, use these familiar CLI commands.